 Laminate floors are manufactured by gluing material together, but the similarity stops there.
-Laminate is made by adhering several layers of fiberboard (a building material made of wood fibers which have been compressed into boards), melamine (a plastic used for laminated coatings – it is made by co-polymerizing this compound with formaldehyde), and high quality photos of the type of wood the laminate is mimicking.
+Laminate is made up almost exclusively of plastics, made by adhering several layers of fiberboard (a building material made of wood fibers which have been compressed into boards), melamine (a plastic used for laminated coatings – it is made by co-polymerizing this compound with formaldehyde), and high quality photos of the type of wood the laminate is mimicking.
 The photos are laid on top of the fiberboard and glued into place with a protective plastic coat.
 The entire product is synthetic (made of plastic) so it doesn’t have the natural warmth and feel of hardwood and bamboo flooring.

 Compared to hardwood floors, the and laminate is more affordable to those who are on a tight budget.
 And, as with any building material, both options are sold within a range of prices, from very cheap to more expensive.

 The real difference comes when looking at the cheaper version of both.
 You can buy cheap laminate floors for around $0.99 a square foot.
 About the cheapest you will find bamboo is $1.79 a square foot (you’ll want to avoid that product though!).
 Here’s the difference: the cheap laminate is manufactured in such a way that you will have to replace the entire floor in as little as 10 years.
 Compare that to the cheap bamboo, which can still be sanded and refinished just like a hardwood floor, and for that extra dollar per square foot, you’re looking at floors that will last a lifetime.